John Layfield: Bullying allegations and hazing

-Sports Illustrated has said that Layfield "has been accused for years of being a locker room bully", while Deadspin wrote that "backstage tales of Layfield's hazing and bullying have long been legend among hardcore wrestling fans."
+Sports Illustrated has said that Layfield "has been accused for years of being a locker room bully," while Deadspin wrote that "backstage tales of Layfield's hazing and bullying have long been legend among hardcore wrestling fans."
 Dayton Daily News described that "YouTube has dozens of interviews where former performers discuss harassment, bullying and taking real blows from Layfield while wrestling him in supposedly choreographed matches."
 Le Journal de Montréal listed Mark Henry, Matt Hardy, René Duprée, Daivari, and Ivory, among others, as wrestlers who in interviews described Layfield as a bully.
 In 2010, The Miz referenced Layfield in an onscreen promo about hazing he faced in the locker room early in his career.
 Layfield admitted to hazing Miz and said that he did not regret doing so.
-On Vice on TV Networks Dark Side of the Ring, Vince Russo states that his main reason for creating the infamous WWF Brawl for All was so that someone would "beat the heck out of" Layfield due to his bravado in the locker room.

 In April 2017, WWE commentator Mauro Ranallo took an absence from WWE, which Dave Meltzer reported had been triggered by hostilities with Layfield.
 The allegations coincided with the release of former WWE ring announcer Justin Roberts' autobiography, in which he alleged that Layfield stole his passport.
 Layfield denied that he himself stole the passport, but John Morrison subsequently claimed that Layfield encouraged him and Joey Mercury to steal Roberts' passport, which they did not agree to.
 Angered WWE fans subsequently called on WWE to fire Layfield.
-On April 22, Newsweek reported that Ranallo and WWE "mutually agreed to part ways", and Ranallo released a statement in which he said his departure had "nothing to do with JBL".
+On April 22, Newsweek reported that Ranallo and WWE "mutually agreed to part ways," and Ranallo released a statement in which he said his departure had "nothing to do with JBL."
 Layfield released a statement of his own, stating: "Admittedly, I took part in locker room pranks that existed within the industry years ago.
 WWE addressed my behavior and I responded accordingly, yet my past is being brought up because of recent unfounded rumors.
 I apologize if anything I said playing 'the bad guy' on a TV show was misconstrued."